thatonearchguy/INKI-Software/docs/source/introduction.rst

 Takeaways & Fate of WearOS
 ++++++++++++++++++++++++++

 It seems that the smartwatch market isn't quite being taken as seriously as it could be, especially on the Android side of things.
 In conjunction with the state of WearOS, Qualcomm had let the smartwatch market collect dust from 2016 by simply not releasing any new SoCs for over two years.
 Not just that, their "flagship" smartwatch SoC was based on Qualcomm's flagship offering on the 28nm node, which would have been produced sometime in 2013 [27]_.
 Smaller transistors require less power to actuate, benefit from lower leakage current, and are typically more efficient, which contributes to significantly lower power consumption with zero loss in performance.
 From this follows reduced cooling requirements (only really relevant in full-blown smartphones or personal computers), and extended battery life (universally relevant!).
-It therefore makes sense that smartwatches should benefit from the smallest node available to Qualcomm, not be left to collect dust for 2 years on an already 3 year old node.
+It therefore makes sense that smartwatches should benefit from the smallest node available to Qualcomm, not be left to wither away for 2 years on an already 3 year old node.

 Apple and Samsung have their own processor design programs that allowed them to dodge this stagnation and provide their teams with newer, faster, more efficient SoCs year on year to claim first and second place in the smartwatch market - this would be fine bar the fact that Samsung uses Tizen for their watches, and Apple uses their own watchOS.
 They do not rely on WearOS!
 This could very well have been a factor in WearOS's decline and decay.
 Even in this situation, there are always optimisations and new features that can be carefully evaluated and added to a watch even on older SoCs without jeopardising the user-experience or perceived responsiveness.